Installing and Authenticating Your Terminal Agent

 Configuration: Contact your Enterprise administrator for Vertex AI configuration details specific to your organization.

-Claude Code can connect to dedicated Claude capacity via Anthropic Foundry:
+Claude Code can connect to dedicated Claude capacity via Microsoft Foundry:

 Requirements: